linzhi2013/MitoZ/version_2.2/README.md

 and they are output intendedly for further inspection by users**.
 All sequences with ≥ 5 PCGs besides the mitochondrial sequences will be output by MitoZ intendedly.

+If you run the `assemble` or `findmitoscaf` modules, the `ZZZ.fasta` file will be `work71.mitogenome.fa`.
+We do not rename `work71.mitogenome.fa` to be `ZZZ.fasta` to aovid overwriting the `ZZZ.fasta` file if you run MitoZ in multi-kmer mode.

 <br>

 6. `ZZZ.cds`, `ZZZ.rrna`, `ZZZ.trna`